JustinKasteleijn/AdventOfCodeInHaskell/README.md

 #### Day 6

+- First time using STU have to study it more but it is very nice!
 - Use `STUArray` for a mutable grid for performance.
 - Flatten the 2D grid into a 1D array using **row-major order**: